OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 ### SAXReader

-To protect a Java `org.dom4j.io.SAXReader` from XXE, do this:
+To protect a Java `org.dom4j.io.SAXReader` from an XXE attack, do this:

 ``` java
 saxReader.setFeature("http://apache.org/xml/features/disallow-doctype-decl", true);